kehindeoloruntayo/survey/README.md

 * _Report any suspected security problem to the contact above._

 ## Notice
-Political meter contains pieces of source code that is under MIT.
+Survey contains pieces of source code that is under MIT.
 This notice is included here to comply with the distribution terms.